 SECTION 2.04.
 Dissenting Shares.
-Notwithstanding anything in this Agreement to the contrary, the Scotts Common Shares which are outstanding immediately prior to the Effective Time and which are held by SCOTTS shareholders who have not voted such Scotts Common Shares in favor of adoption of this Agreement, who have delivered to SCOTTS a written demand for appraisal of such Scotts Common Shares in the manner provided in Section 1701.85 of the OGCL and who have otherwise complied fully with all of the requirements of Section 1701.85 of the OGCL, shall not be converted into Scotts Miracle-Gro Common Shares as provided in this Agreement; provided, however, that (a) the holder of such Scotts Common Shares ("Dissenting Shares"), upon full compliance with the requirements of Section 1701.85 of the OGCL, shall be entitled to payment of the appraised value of such Dissenting Shares in accordance with the provisions of Section 1701.85 of the OGCL; (b) all other rights accruing from such Dissenting Shares, including voting and dividend or distribution rights, shall be suspended in accordance with Section 1701.85 of the OGCL; and (c) in the event (i) any holder of Dissenting Shares subsequently withdraws such holder's demand for appraisal within sixty (60) days after the Effective Time or fails to establish such holder's entitlement to appraisal rights in accordance with Section 1701.85 of the Ohio Revised Code, or (ii) any holder of Dissenting Shares does not file a petition demanding a determination of the value of such Dissenting Shares within the period provided in Section 1701.85 of the OGCL, such holder shall forfeit the right to appraisal of such Dissenting Shares and such Dissenting Shares shall thereupon be deemed to have been converted into Scotts Miracle-Gro Common Shares as provided in this Agreement.
+Notwithstanding anything in this Agreement to the contrary, the Scotts Common Shares which are outstanding immediately prior to the Effective Time and which are held by SCOTTS shareholders who have not voted such Scotts Common Shares in favor of adoption of this Agreement, who have delivered to SCOTTS a written demand for payment of the fair cash value of such Scotts Common Shares in the manner provided in Section 1701.85 of the OGCL and who have otherwise complied fully with all of the requirements of Section 1701.85 of the OGCL, shall not be converted into Scotts Miracle-Gro Common Shares as provided in this Agreement; provided, however, that (a) the holder of such Scotts Common Shares ("Dissenting Shares"), upon full compliance with the requirements of Section 1701.85 of the OGCL; (b) all other rights accruing from such Dissenting Shares, including voting and dividend or distribution rights, shall be suspended in accordance with Section 1701.85 of the OGCL; and (c) in the event (i) any holder of Dissenting Shares subsequently withdraws such holder's demand with the consent of SCOTTS or fails to establish such holder's entitlement to the fair cash value of Dissenting Shares in accordance with Section 1701.85 of the Ohio Revised Code, or (ii) any holder of Dissenting Shares does not file a complaint demanding a determination of the fair cash value of such Dissenting Shares within the period provided in Section 1701.85 of the OGCL, such holder shall forfeit the right to receive the fair cash value of such Dissenting Shares and such Dissenting Shares shall thereupon be deemed to have been converted into Scotts Miracle-Gro Common Shares as provided in this Agreement.

 SECTION 2.05.
-Stock Option Plans.
+Stock Plans and Executive Retirement Plan.

-- (a) Each option to purchase Scotts Common Shares granted under the SCOTTS 1992 Long Term Incentive Plan, the SCOTTS 1996 Stock Option Plan, or the SCOTTS 2003 Stock Option and Incentive Equity Plan (collectively, the "Option Plans"), which is outstanding immediately prior to the Effective Time shall, by virtue of the Merger and without any action on the part of the holder of any such option, be converted into and become an option to purchase the same number of Scotts Miracle-Gro Common Shares as the number of Scotts Common Shares which were subject to such option immediately prior to the Effective Time at the same option price per share and upon the same terms and subject to the same conditions as are in effect at the Effective Time. - (b) SCOTTS MIRACLE-GRO shall reserve for purposes of each Option Plan a number of Scotts Miracle-Gro Common Shares equal to the number of Scotts Common Shares reserved by SCOTTS for issuance under such Option Plan as of the Effective Time. - (c) As of the Effective Time, SCOTTS MIRACLE-GRO hereby assumes the Option Plans and all obligations of SCOTTS under the Option Plans, including the outstanding options granted pursuant thereto.
+(a) Each option to purchase Scotts Common Shares granted under The Scotts Company 1992 Long Term Incentive Plan, The Scotts Company 1996 Stock Option Plan, or The Scotts Company 2003 Stock Option and Incentive Equity Plan (collectively, the "Stock Plans"), which is outstanding immediately prior to the Effective Time shall, by virtue of the Merger and without any action on the part of the holder of any such option, be converted into and become an option to purchase the same number of Scotts Miracle-Gro Common Shares as the number of Scotts Common Shares which were subject to such option immediately prior to the Effective Time at the same exercise price per share and upon the same terms and subject to the same conditions as are in effect at the Effective Time.